-Rec No. Findings Recommendations Priority Management Response Responsible Officer Target Date 6.
-Petty cash payments were properly supported by receipts, all petty cash expenditure was approved, and VAT appropriately accounted for ustees themselves do not have petty cash floats nor do any of thare included in the expenditure section above. ne staff appointed by the Council to work on the Trustees .
-The Council staff have access to payme ent cards 7.
-Salaries to employees and allowances to members were prequirements were properly applied oaid in accordance with this authority's a approvals, ar nd PAYE and NI Substa ntial Trustee es do not receive allowances for their role on the Charter Trusts.
-BCP Council's payroll system is subject to periodic revie ew by Internal Audit.
-8. Asset and investments registers were complete and accu rate and properly maintained Substa ntial R8 38 Asset verification checks Issue: Following the High recommendation made last year to carry out an asset verification check, this was undertaken on 05/01/2023.
-The asset register was updated prior to this when assets were moved to their current location.
-However, this updated version was not used in the verification check meaning that 22 items, which appeared to be low value, had not been checked.
-Risk: Assets have been misappropriated.
-An asset verification exercise should be carried out on the 22 items not included in the previous check.
-Low An asset verification exercise will be carried out on the 22 items not included in the previous check.
-Neil Fraser 17/10/23 9.
-Periodic bank account reconciliations were properly carri ed out during the year Reason able R9 Annual Governance and Accountability Return Issue: The total value of cash and short-term investments appears to have been mis-stated in line 8 of the Accounting Statements 2021/22 of the Annual Governance and Accountability Return (AGAR).
+Rec No. Findings Recommendations Priority Management Response Responsible Officer Target Date Card expenditure or expenses claimed via Payroll, which are not recharged until year end. will avoid this reoccurring.
+Risk: Budget reports do not provide an accurate reflection of the budget, which may result in overspend.
+5. Expected income was fully received, based on correct prices, properly recorded and promptly banked; and VAT was appropriately accounted for Substa ntial

+The only income received by the Charter Trustees during 2022/23 has been the annual precept other than miscellaneous refunds/ reimbursements, which has been received by the Charter Trustees.

+6. Petty cash payments were properly supported by receipts, all petty cash expenditure was approved, and VAT appropriately accounted for

+N/A

+The Trustees themselves do not have petty cash floats nor do any of the staff appointed by the Council to work on the Trustees.
+The Council staff have access to payment cards which are included in the expenditure section above.

+Salaries to employees and allowances to members were paid in accordance with this authority's approvals, and PAYE and NI requirements were properly applied

+Substantial

+Trustees do not receive allowances for their role on the Charter Trusts.
+BCP Council's payroll system is subject to periodic review by Internal Audit.

+8. Asset and investments registers were complete and accurate and properly maintained

+Substantial

+Asset registers are in place and include asset valuations, which are used to inform insurance schedules.
+In year asset checks have been carried out to confirm that assets are still in place.
+Charter Trustee funds have been invested by BCP Council, in line with Financial Regulations.

+9. Periodic bank account reconciliations were properly carried out during the year Reasonable R9 Annual Governance and Accountability Return Issue: The total value of cash and short-term investments appears to have been mis-stated in line 8 of the Accounting Statements 2021/22 of the Annual Governance and Accountability Return (AGAR).
 The reserves figure has been included rather than the bank balance figure.
 The 2022/23 AGAR Return should include the bank balance figure as per the Governance and Accountability for Smaller Authorities in England guidance.
-Medium Agreed oversight in completing the return has been corrected in 22/23 AGAR Matthew Filmer 01/4/23 Risk: The Accounting Statement are not accurate
+Medium Agreed oversight in completing the return has been corrected in 22/23 AGAR Matthew Filmer 01/4/23